l7mp/learning-go/99-labs/04-immutability/README.md

    ```

    The function itself will have to perform the following steps:
-   - make a HTTP POST call to the HTTP server at the url `c.url` and the API endpoint `/api/get`:
+   - make a HTTP POST call to the HTTP server at the url `c.url` (`c` is the receiver of the `Get` function of our implementation type `client`) at the API endpoint `/api/get`:
      ```go
      r, err := http.Post(c.url+"/api/get", "application/json", bytes.NewReader(body))
      ```
    - return an empty `api.VersionedValue{}` and an error if something goes wrong,
    - check if the return status is 200 (`http.StatusOK`) and return an empty `api.VersionedValue{}` and an error if not,
-   - unmarshal the HTTP response body into a value of type `api.VersionedValue` and return an empty `api.VersionedValue{}` and an error if something goes wrong,
+   - unmarshal the HTTP response body into a value of type `api.VersionedValue` and return an empty `api.VersionedValue{}` and an error if something goes wrong, and
    - return the unpacked value and a `nil` error.

-4. Implement the `put` method next; recall, this function receives a tuple of a key, value and version as value of type `api.VersionedKeyValue` and tries to insert it into the key-value store:
+4. Implement the `put` method next; recall, this function receives a key-value-version tuple of type `api.VersionedKeyValue` and tries to insert it into the key-value store:
    ``` go
    // Put tries to insert the given key-value pair with the specified version into the store. func (c *client) Put(vkv api.VersionedKeyValue) error {